LemonDrop847/Khoj_App/README.md

 <h3><b># Future Updates</b></h3>

-<p> we can provide information regarding first aid , disaster reliefs
+<ol>1.
+We can provide information regarding first aid , disaster reliefs</ol>
-2. it can also show donation page
+<ol>2.
+WE are thinking to build a platform through which messages can be ralyed to concerned people for donation purposes.</ol>
-3. NEWS ROOM - news reports around the globe to stay updated regarding the issue
+<ol>3.
+NEWS ROOM - here we will try to provide updated ethical stats regarding the flood affected area.</ol>
-4. we also want to add a page where preventive measures or rapid procedures / action task force will be shown as a general awareness to the peoplep</p>
+<ol>4.
+We also want to add a page where preventive measures or rapid procedures / action task force will be shown as a general awareness to the people</ol>

 <h3><b># Tagline</b></h3>